-The interviewees appreciated that, in the creative process, I take cultural and social aspects into account to ensure that they are socially responsible.
+The interviewees appreciated that, in the creative process, cultural and social aspects are taken into account to ensure social responsibility.
 Thus:

-- A. Before I start creating my design: - Before I start creating my design, conduct extensive research to understand your target audience and the cultural and social context they fit into.
-This includes understanding the cultural values, aesthetic preferences and social sensitivities of the audience. - encourages diversity and inclusion in their designs, avoiding stereotypes and negative or discriminatory representations of different social groups. - They incorporate diverse perspectives and experiences into their designs to reflect the multicultural world we live in. - promotes positive and inspirational messages that bring value and encourage positive change in society. - Avoid content that could be offensive or contribute to perpetuating negative stereotypes.
+A. Before creating any design:

+- The interviewees conduct extensive research to understand the target audience and the cultural and social context they fit into.
+This includes understanding the cultural values, aesthetic preferences and social sensitivities of the audience. - They encourage diversity and inclusion in their designs, avoiding stereotypes and negative or discriminatory representations of different social groups. - ❖ They incorporate diverse perspectives and experiences into their designs to reflect the multicultural world we live in. - They promote positive and inspirational messages that bring value and encourage positive change in society. - They avoid content that could be offensive or contribute to perpetuating negative stereotypes.